 Fees apply Monday-Friday, 8 a.m. to 5 p.m., except holidays.

 This lot is intended for short-term parking.
-Enter your license plate number and pay hourly ($1) or daily ($4 max) at the kiosk located between Tykeson and Obsidian Hall.
+Card payments accepted online or in the Passport app for Zone 97700.
+Coin and card payment available at the kiosk.
+Enter your license plate number and pay hourly ($1) or daily ($4 max) at the kiosk located between Tykeson Hall and Obsidian Hall.

 Your license plate serves as your virtual permit; no need to return to car after purchasing permit at kiosk.

 We offer our most economical rates in our newest lot.
-We offer daily parking ($2/day at the kiosk located between Tykeson and Obsidian Hall) and long-term permits for employees or residents in this lot.
 Accessed from Simpson Avenue, this lot is a short walk from Ray Hall, our newest building on campus.

 Daily parking at the Graduate & Research Center is free during classes held in the building.
 No overnight parking is allowed without prior approval.

-Free in designated spaces adjacent to the covered bicycle rack near Tykeson Hall.
+Free in designated spaces adjacent to the covered bicycle rack near Tykeson Hall and in the NE corner of the Chandler-Century lot.
 Registering your motorcycle as a vehicle is required.

 To get started, learn more at: http://asiflex.com/Commuter